weichen2046/CameraDemoForAndroidThings/README.md

 In `CameraPreviewActivity`:

-- Button A: current not defined (*maybe trigger take still picture while preview is going on.*)
+- Button A: trigger take still picture while preview is on-going
 - Button B: return to `MainActivity`